 2015 Bordeaux Supérieur AOC

-Provenance, is the wine word of the day dear Operatives, defined as; “a record of ownership of a work of art, used as a guide to authenticity or quality” as this Bordeaux has it all, and just landed directly from the prestigious Château itself.
+Perfect Provenance, is defined as; “a record of ownership of a work of art, used as a guide to authenticity or quality” and this Bordeaux has it all, and just landed directly from the prestigious Château itself.
 The close relationship also comes with incredible savings, at 50% OFF its release price and with a seemingly endless array of accolades!
-Do not hesitate to experience great provenance, and a splendid example from the most prestigious genre of French reds.
+A splendid example from the most prestigious genre of French reds.

 Black as a moonless night in the center, with a carmine glow on the edges.
 Big, bold, black cherries macerated in cinnamon lead the intense nose, with a mineral undertone.
 Chocolatey blackberries and cassis, with nuances of charming torrefaction defining the palate.
 Complex on the expressively long finale, with deftly balanced acidity and tannin.
 We suggest pairing this ‘Grand Vin’ with mature hard cheeses, or a regional specialty like Entrecôte à la Bordelaise, which is a Bordeaux-style boneless ribeye steak.

 The 2015 vintage in Bordeaux is up there with the very best in this century thus far (rated 97 points by Wine Spectator).
 Most of the big guns from 2015 have long taken their place in top private cellars and restaurants worldwide.
 Finding an incredible hidden value from 2015 still available is akin to a needle in the haystack.
 While it was hard to make anything less than really good wine in 2015 in Bordeaux, those that pay attention to the vineyard, like Peyfaures, truly excelled.
-If this triple 90 points rated under the radar gem came from the right bank of the nearby Dordogne tributary, it would have been long sold out!
+If this triple 90 points under the radar Bordeaux gem came from the Right Bank, it would have been long sold out!